In our Formlabs Form 2 review, we evaluate the leading SLA 3D printer on the market. Truly, a premium machine that delivers stunning results.

 As we’ve stated several times in our Formlabs Form 2 review — this is a stunning machine!
 We were very impressed with the quality of results this SLA 3D printer delivered, and it did it constantly.

 If you just want to print out high detail models only occasionally, you might be better off ordering from a 3D printing service.
-The costs of the Form 2 consumables (trays, resin) add up and will dent a hole in a non-professional budget.
+The costs of the consumables (trays, resin) for the Formlabs Form 2 add up and will dent a hole in a non-professional budget.

 But if you are looking for a reliable, professional, high-quality SLA 3D printer you can use on a daily basis, then look no further.
 The Formlabs Form 2 is a premium printer that delivers stunning results.